Skip to content

 To get your bed back up, really simple again, push the button, pull the tab, and come back up with your knees.
 Your bed system is on the recliners, that can be reclined into three different positions or simply by moving your bar into different positions.

-Steve Jones from Denby Campervans shows you how to operate your campervan's power supply.
+Steve James from Denby Campervans shows you how to operate your campervan’s power supply.

 Holding the button in to turn on and it’s dark obviously as you can see so we put some lights on.
 Now each light is all independent, so when you’re wild camping only use the lights that you need to use. ok, on the control panel obviously we have the button for the water if you’re going for your tap water press that button, lift your sink up and we have running water. okay we have a fridge obviously for comfort vans and to operate your fridge is a switch down the side, turn the power supply on and see it all illuminated and down the bottom is going to be a temperature control.